Pea Protein: What It Is? - 100calsnacks

 Digestive comfort is one of the biggest reasons people switch to plant proteins.
 Many protein powders leave you feeling gassy, bloated, or heavy, often because of dairy, artificial sweeteners, or gum-based thickeners.

 Pea protein, on the other hand, is naturally gentle and highly digestible, making it an excellent choice for sensitive stomachs, gut-healing routines, or anti-bloating diets.
+For snacks that pair this digestive comfort with real nutritional value, our gut healthy snacks range is worth exploring.

 Supports Heart Health & Satiety